davidvrba/Apache-Spark-Structured-APIs/README.md

 This is a code base that serves as acompanying content for Spark Training lectured and prepared by David Vrba.

 ## Training Description
-Introduction to Apache Spark and the structured APIs.
-This course covers mainly the programing interface of the DataFrame API from its basic concepts (simple transformations of the DataFrame) to even more advanced features such as user defined functions, advanced aggregations with window functions and complex data types with higher order functions.
+Structured APIs are the recommended APIs to be used in the current version of Spark for processing structured or semi-structured data.
+This course is an introduction to Apache Spark and the structured APIs, it is oriented on Spark SQL and covers mainly the programing interface of the DataFrame API from its basic concepts (simple transformations of the DataFrame) to even more advanced features such as user defined functions, advanced aggregations with window functions and complex data types with higher order functions.

 ## Training Format
 * 6 hours